ambercaravalho/pogpt-landing-page/README.md

-# POGPT Suite Landing Page Deployment Guide
+# POGPT Suite Landing Page

-A modern, responsive webpage designed to showcase the integration and application of various technologies within DoD networks.
+A modern, responsive webpage designed to showcase the integration and application of various LLM technologies within DoD networks.

-Visit the [POGPT Suite repo](https://github.com/ambercaravalho/pogpt-suite) for more information on the actual project this page promotes.
+Visit the [Open WebUI repo](https://github.com/open-webui/open-webui)) for more information on the project this concept relies on (and this site promotes).

 ### Step 1: Clone the Repository

-Clone this GitHub repository to obtain the webpage source files:
+Clone this repo to obtain the source files:

 ```bash
 git clone https://github.com/ambercaravalho/pogpt-landing-page.git